christophercelaya/Programming-Fundamentals-II/readme.md

 4. `npm run dev` to test locally
 5. `npm run deploy` to deploy to vercel 💪

-I tried to make configuration as easy as possible — All you really need to do to get started is edit `rootNotionPageId`.
+All you need to do to get started is edit `rootNotionPageId`.

 We recommend duplicating the [default page](https://notion.so/7875426197cf461698809def95960ebf) as a starting point, but you can use any public notion page you want.